apache/mxnet/docs/tutorials/basic/data.md

 ## MXNet Data Iterator
 Data Iterators in *MXNet* are similar to the built-in function `iter` in ``Python``.
 In ``Python`` `iter` allows to fetch items sequentially by calling  `next()` on __iterable__ collection objects such as a Python `list`. `iter` provides a abstract interface for traverising various types of __iterable__ collections without needing to expose the underlying data structure.

-In MXNet, __Iterators__ return a batch of data `DataBatch` on each to call `next`.
+In MXNet, __Iterators__ return a batch of data `DataBatch` on each call to `next`.
 A `DataBatch` often contains *n* training examples and their corresponding labels.
 Here *n* is the `batch_size` of the Iterator.
-At the end of the data stream when there is no more data to read, the Iterator raises ``StopIteration`` exception just like *Python* `iter`.
+At the end of the data stream when there is no more data to read, the Iterator raises ``StopIteration`` exception like *Python* `iter`.
 The structure of `DataBatch` is defined in [DataBatch](http://mxnet.io/api/python/io.html#mxnet.io.DataBatch).

 All IO in *MXNet* is handled via mx.io.DataIter and its subclasses.
-We will see a below a few commonly used Iterators provided by *MXNet*.
+We will see below a few commonly used Iterators provided by *MXNet*.

 Setup environment: